stephaneVercouillieBMID/slate/source/index.html.md

 request | Optional | This parameter enables OpenID Connect requests to be passed in a single, self-contained parameter and to be optionally signed and/or encrypted.
 The parameter value is a Request Object value, as specified in [Section 6.1](http://openid.net/specs/openid-connect-core-1_0.html#RequestObject).
 It represents the request as a JWT whose Claims are the request parameters. request_uri | Unsupported | Refer to [JWTRequest](http://openid.net/specs/openid-connect-core-1_0.html#JWTRequests)

-Requests using these parameters are represented as JWTs, which are respectively passed by value or by reference.
-The ability to pass requests by reference is particularly useful for large requests.
-If one of these parameters is used, the other MUST NOT be used in the same request.

 The Request Object is a JWT Token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519), which contains the following properties:

 Property | Required | Comment